-The Robert Gould Shaw and Massachusetts 54th Regiment Memorial, located across Beacon Street from the State House, serves as a reminder of the heavy cost paid by individuals and families during the Civil War.
-In particular, it serves as a memorial to the group of men who were among the first African Americans to fight in that war.
-Although African Americans served in both the Revolutionary War and the War of 1812, northern racist sentiments kept African Americans from taking up arms for the United States in the early years of the Civil War.
-However, a clause in Abraham Lincoln's 1863 Emancipation Proclamation made possible the organization of African American volunteer regiments.
-The first documented African American regiment formed in the north was the Massachusetts 54th Volunteer Infantry.
+The Robert Gould Shaw and Massachusetts 54th Regiment Memorial commemorates one of the first Black regiments of the American Civil War.
+Although African Americans served in both the Revolutionary War and the War of 1812, Northern racist sentiments kept African Americans from taking up arms for the United States in the early years of the Civil War.
+However, a clause in Abraham Lincoln's 1863 Emancipation Proclamation allowed for the raising of Black regiments.
+Governor John Andrew soon created the Massachusetts 54th Volunteer Infantry.
 He chose Robert Gould Shaw, the son of wealthy abolitionists, to serve as its colonel.
 Notable abolitionists including Frederick Douglass and local leaders such as Lewis Hayden recruited men for the 54th Regiment.
 African Americans enlisted from every region of the north, and from as far away as Canada and the Caribbean.

 Augustus Saint-Gaudens took nearly fourteen years to complete this high-relief bronze monument, which celebrates the valor and sacrifices of the Massachusetts 54th.
-Saint-Gaudens was one of the premier artists of his day.
-He grew up in New York and Boston, but received formal training at the Ecole des Beaux-Arts Paris.
-In New York, forty men were hired to serve as models for the soldiers' faces.
-Colonel Shaw is shown on horseback and three rows of infantry men march behind.
-This scene depicts the 54th Regiment marching down Beacon Street on May 28, 1863 as they left Boston to head south.
-The monument was paid for by private donations and was unveiled in a ceremony on May 31, 1897, this monument depicts the 54th Regiment as they marched down Beacon Street off for war in 1863.
+One of the premier artists of his day, Saint-Gaudens grew up in New York and Boston, but received formal training at the Ecole des Beaux-Arts Paris.
+In his studio in New York, he hired forty men to serve as models for the soldiers' faces.
+Paid for by private donations and unveiled on May 31, 1897, this monument depicts the 54th Regiment as they marched down Beacon Street off for war in 1863.

-Dryfhout, John H. The Works of Augustus Saint-Gaudens Hanover, University Press of New England, 1982.
+Dryfhout, John H. The Work of Augustus Saint-Gaudens.
+Hanover: University Press of New England, 1982.